NeuralTouch: Neural Descriptors for Precise Sim-to-Real Tactile Robot Control: Experimental Results

 \subsection{Fine Manipulation Tasks in Simulation}

-We further evaluated the performance of the above methods in several fine manipulation tasks within simulation.
-Specifically, these are object pick-and-place and bolt-out/in-hole tasks, with 60 trials for each target feature (as detailed in Sec.~\ref{subsec:task}).
-Our NeuralTouch method consistently outperforms the others in both tasks, because of its high accuracy (experimental results in Table~\ref{table:sim_task}).
-Fig.~\ref{fig:sim_exps} shows snapshots of typical executions of both tasks using the three methods.
+We further evaluated the performance of the above methods on several fine manipulation tasks in simulation, including object pick-and-place and bolt-out/in-hole tasks, with 60 trials conducted for each target feature (details in Sec.~\ref{subsec:task}).
+As shown in Table~\ref{table:sim_task}, our NeuralTouch method consistently outperforms all baselines across both tasks due to its high accuracy and robustness.
+Fig.~\ref{fig:sim_exps} presents representative execution snapshots for NeuralTouch.

-For the bolt-out/in-hole task, while the vanilla RL-Touch policy seems to grasp the bolt with a desired pose, it more commonly reaches an inaccurate grasping pose, which can lead to insertion failures and thus a lower success rate compared to our NeuralTouch method.
-(Note that this is consistent with our ablation study results in Sec.~\ref{subsec:ablation}.)
-In the object pick-and-place task, although the vanilla RL-Touch policy performed slightly better than the vanilla NDF, its success rate remains far lower than NeuralTouch.
-This is because the RL-Touch policy suffered from an ambiguity in the target features (as reported for the ablation study in Sec.~\ref{subsec:ablation}).
-Conversely, by using NDF, our NeuralTouch method can avoid such ambiguities and achieve satisfactory performance.
+For the bolt-out/in-hole task, C2FIL and C2FIL+RL-Touch achieve relatively high success rates, comparable to or exceeding NDF and NDF+RL-Touch.
+This behaviour is expected, as the bolt objects are highly similar in shape and geometry, which aligns well with the imitation nature of C2FIL.
+However, despite often reaching visually plausible grasp poses, NDF+RL-Touch and C2FIL+RL-Touch more frequently converge to slightly inaccurate grasping configurations, leading to insertion failures and thus lower success rates than NeuralTouch.
+This observation is consistent with the ablation results reported in Sec.~\ref{subsec:ablation}.

+In the object pick-and-place tasks, the limitations of C2FIL-based methods become evident.
+Both C2FIL and C2FIL+RL-Touch perform much worse than NeuralTouch when manipulating objects with diverse target features, such as the mug rim and mug handle.
+Similar to NDFs+RL-Touch, these methods suffer from ambiguity in target feature identification, since different target features can induce similar contact geometries during interaction.
+Consequently, policies that rely on a single modality and demonstration-centric supervision struggle to generalise beyond the demonstrated feature instance.

+By contrast, NeuralTouch explicitly integrates NDF-based visual guidance with tactile feedback during physical interaction, enabling the policy to disambiguate target features and execute precise manipulation actions.
+This joint multimodal reasoning leads to consistently high performance across all simulated manipulation tasks.